-The law of international organisations is one of the most popular areas of public international law and has been a central subject of research of many worldwide leading scholars of international law.
+The law of international organisations is one of the most popular areas of public international law and is taught in many universities in the UK, Europe and North America.
+It has been a central subject of research of many worldwide leading scholars of international law.
 Moreover, international organisations occupy increasing place in international life, manifested through counter-terrorist operations of the UN, expansion of the EU's competence, as well as multiple peace operations in various parts of the world.

 - Legal personality of international organisations